Domestic Life (TV series): Production notes

-Steve Martin and Martin Mull were friends who met doing stand up.
+Steve Martin and Martin Mull were friends who met doing stand-up.
 Martin suggested they try to pitch a sitcom starring Mull.
 The first idea was to do a show about a politician who gets elected to Washington, but NBC passed.
 They then came up with a Father Knows Best style show.
 Mull called the show "a gentle spoof of family sitcom cliches."
 NBC did not want to make it but CBS agreed to make six episodes.

-Mull said he wanted his character to talk to camera like George Burns.
-"We (he and Martin) thought one of my strengths might be as a monloguist, talking right to the camera.
+Mull said he wanted his character to talk to the camera like George Burns.
+"We (he and Martin) thought one of my strengths might be as a monologuist, talking right to the camera.
 So we tried to figure out what kind of occupation a character could have where he could talk right down the barrel.
 That's why we chose a television commentator."

 There were many unintentional similarities between Domestic Life and Frasier which premiered nine years later.
-Both series were set in Seattle with a character named Martin Crane broadcasting an advice show.
-Martin Mull's character, Martin Crane, hosts a segment on a local news television show offering his wisdom on the problems of "domestic life", while offering little practical help to his own family.
+Both series were set in Seattle with a character named Martin Crane, and both featured a character broadcasting an advice show.
+David Angell, who co-created Frasier, was a writer on Domestic Life.

-The show began in January as a mid season replacement.
+The show began in January as a mid-season replacement.
+Country singer-songwriter Hoyt Axton made a guest appearance in the show's fifth episode ("Harold, Can You Spare $4000?").

 Reviewing the opening episode the New York Times said "The tone is right, the cast is about perfect and the result is often quite funny".

 Ratings were not strong and the show was cancelled.
 Mull said "I think the only reason they canceled us, since television is a business, was because we weren't getting the numbers.
 Some perfectly dreadful things get big ratings, so go figure.
 CBS kept moving us around and people couldn't find us.
 I think people tend to plan their viewing."